Why choose Seaspan?

 - Resolves material shortages and discrepancies with Supply Chain Department personnel.

 To be successful in this role

-- A minimum of 7 years experience in Procurement including experience managing major subcontractors in a large manufacturing environment, preferably in the shipbuilding industry.
+- 10 years rigging/transportation experience in a large manufacturing environment, preferably in the shipbuilding or heavy steel fabrication industries.

-- Demonstrated ability to multi-task, prioritize work and to problem solve in an inclusive manner with internal colleagues and external parties
+- Demonstrated ability to multi-task, prioritize and problem solve.

 On offer to you